 Seven Evil Versions Of Batman Invade Gotham

 As part of Dark Nights: Metal, it seems we'll see some pretty formidable figures step out of the Dark Multiverse and into the DC universe we know and love.
-DC has teased these with outline art and logos that hint at strange, twisted connections to familiar characters.
-The logo of "The Merciless," for example, sports a logo that's a twisted combination of Batman's and Wonder Woman's; "The Dawnbreaker" hints at an evil Batman who wields a Power Ring.
+At #SDCC2017, DC Comics has given us our first glimpse of the seven characters; twisted versions of familiar characters, somehow united with the concept of Batman.
+"The Merciless," for example, is a twisted combination of Batman and Wonder Woman; "The Dawnbreaker" is an evil Batman who wields a Power Ring.
 Most exciting (or disturbing) of all, though, is a combination of Batman and his greatest enemy, the Joker — "The Batman Who Laughs."
+DC is yet to show us this deadly version of the Dark Knight, who's sure to be unforgettable.

 Here are all the evil versions of Batman we're going to see: